 Making it Baby & Toddler Friendly

-All you need to tweak for the meatballs here is to leave out the salt, or just add a pinch.
+All you need to tweak for the lamb meatballs here is to leave out the salt, or just add a pinch.
 For the salad, when you come to prepare it, you are going to prep some tomatoes and cucumber especially for them.

 How to Serve My Lamb Meatballs with Shirazi Salad to Babies & Toddlers

+Serve meatballs whole, ensuring they are not put in the mouth all at once.
 Get a large tomato for little ones to eat whole, or cut into large wedges for them.
 Cut their cucumber into long finger size sticks, leaving the skin on for grip.

 9 months +

+Cut meatballs into eighths.
 Cherry tomatoes need to be cut into little wedges lengthways, at least quartered.
 Peel the cucumber and serve as sticks about little finger size.

 You can serve these meatballs and salad if spoon-feeding too.
 If you’re serving with flatbreads (not rice) you’ll just need a little plain or natural yogurt in addition.
 You could also add in a little avocado.
 If you are serving with flatbreads, you can serve a few strips of flatbread on the side as finger food.